Juniata Reaches Out to Older Students from Retirement Community

 "I think the folks up at Westminster Woods want a chance to share their own knowledge.
 It keeps them young.
 They're willing to listen to the students but also willing to challenge what some of our undergraduates are saying."

-Kathy Jones, associate prof
+Kathy Jones, associate professor of education

 "I think it's a great opportunity," says Hershberger.
 "It allows us to keep in touch with people outside of our generation.
 That for me is the plus, not so much what I learn in class.
 Just being on campus again is nostalgic.
 All of that is part of who I am and why I'm going to keep on here at Juniata."

 The program includes auditing classes, which allows a person to sit in on a class and participate without getting a grade or academic credit.
 Auditing classes is on a space available basis.